Wound Care at Caldwell

-Talk to your primary care provider if you have a wound that doesn’t heal in 3 to 4 weeks.
+Talk to your provider/physician if you have a wound that doesn’t heal in three to four weeks.
 If your provider decides you need specialized treatment, ask for a referral to the Caldwell Wound Center in Lenoir, North Carolina.

 Conditions We Treat

 Find care and treatment for children and adults at Caldwell Wound Center for:

 Expect a complete assessment of your wound and medical history at your first appointment.
 Your provider will consider any complex health issues you have and may use imaging tests, blood tests and/or blood flow testing to make an accurate diagnosis of your chronic wound.

 If you need an evaluation for surgical wound treatment, you’ll benefit from fast access to our podiatrists and vascular surgeons.
 Your care team is ready and comprised of surgeons on site.
 Your specialist will determine if you need a surgical procedure to help heal your chronic wound.

 Get effective treatment for wounds and contributing health problems through the use of advanced methods and wound management techniques, such as:

 - Specialty dressing – Determined by your wound care specialist, protects wounds and promotes healing at different stages of the healing process

 - Vacuum-assisted closure therapy, i.e. wound vac – Cleans and pulls the edges of your wound together to help it heal faster